dictybase-docker/developer-docs/src/pages/deployment/dictyconfig.md

 ```

-It is necessary to install a chart to store certain secrets.
+It is necessary to install a chart to store certain secrets and configurations.
 This guide is for a fresh installation.

 ## Set Up Auth Secrets